Download EWG's Healthy Living AppClose

-In 2010, EWG analyzed raw study data published on the website of the National Toxicology Program, the interagency federal research group that had tested retinyl palmitate in concert with the federal Food and Drug Administration’s National Center for Toxicological Research.
+In 2010, EWG analyzed raw study data published on the website of the National Toxicology Program, the federal interagency research group that tested retinyl palmitate in partnership with the Food and Drug Administration’s National Center for Toxicological Research.
 EWG concluded the government scientists had produced evidence that the development of skin tumors was accelerated when hairless mice were coated with a cream laced with vitamin A and then exposed to ultraviolet light every day for a year (NTP 2009).
-The daily exposure was equal to nine minutes of sunlight at its maximum intensity.
+The daily exposure was equivalent to nine minutes of sunlight at its maximum intensity.

 In January 2011, the NTP Board of Scientific Counselors affirmed NTP staff’s conclusion that both retinyl palmitate and retinoic acid, another form of vitamin A, sped development of cancerous lesions and tumors on UV-treated animals (NTP 2011, 2012).
 Sunscreen scientists and trade groups dispute EWG’s warning about retinyl palmitate on sun-exposed skin (Wang 2010).

-At this point, the NTP and FDA have spent well more than a decade studying the photocarcinogenicity, or UV-catalyzed skin cancer potential, of vitamin A ingredients.
-In 2012 the FDA launched a follow-up study to confirm the finding in a second lotion using the same hairless mouse model.
-The European Scientific Committee on Consumer Safety reviewed the hairless mouse study and concluded that the NTP study “may indicate” that the ingredients are photocarcinogenic, but it is difficult to extrapolate this finding to risks of skin cancer for humans due to differences in skin sensitivity between hairless mice and humans (SCCS 2016).
+Now the NTP and FDA have spent more than a decade studying the photocarcinogenicity, or UV-catalyzed skin cancer potential, of vitamin A ingredients.
+In 2012 the FDA launched a follow-up study to confirm the NTP finding in a second lotion using the same hairless mouse model.
+The European Scientific Committee on Consumer Safety, or SCCS, reviewed the hairless mouse study and concluded that the NTP study “may indicate” that the ingredients are photocarcinogenic, but it is difficult to extrapolate this finding to risks of skin cancer for humans because of the differences in the skin sensitivity of hairless mice and humans (SCCS 2016).

-Too much pre-formed vitamin A, including retinol, retinyl palmitate, retinyl acetate and retinyl linoleate, can cause a variety of health problems, including liver damage, brittle nails, hair loss, and osteoporosis and hip fractures in older adults.
-Older women at risk for osteoporosis should avoid excessive vitamin A because it undermines bone density.
-Children can also suffer a variety of ill effects from too much vitamin A (Norwegian SCFS 2012a).
-Excessive vitamin A can cause serious skeletal birth defects in a developing fetus as well.
+Too much preformed vitamin A, including retinol, retinyl palmitate, retinyl acetate and retinyl linoleate, can cause a variety of health problems, including liver damage, brittle nails, hair loss, and osteoporosis and hip fractures in older adults.
+Excessive vitamin A can also cause serious skeletal birth defects in a developing fetus.
 For that reason, Norwegian health authorities have cautioned women who are pregnant or breastfeeding to avoid cosmetic products with vitamin A (Norwegian SCFS 2012b).

-Many Americans and Europeans get a lot of pre-formed vitamin A in their diets, and Norway and Germany have cautioned that any additional exposure from skin products could increase the number of people at risk for hypervitaminosis, or excessive vitamin A. German regulators recommended restricting the concentration of vitamin A in cosmetics for face and hand care, and barring the substance in lip and body care products (German BfR 2014).
+Many Americans and Europeans get a lot of preformed vitamin A in their diet, and Norway and Germany have cautioned that any additional exposure from skin products could increase the number of people at risk of excessive vitamin A. German regulators recommended restricting the concentration of vitamin A in cosmetics for face and hand products, and barring the substance in products for the lips and body (German BfR 2014).

-In 2016 the European SCCS reviewed use of vitamin A in other body care products.
-It concluded that it would not restrict pre-formed vitamin A in cosmetics because it was unlikely that these products alone would expose consumers to harmful amounts of the vitamin.
-But since retinyl palmitate and related ingredients are not used in European sunscreens, additional exposure from these products was not considered in the analysis.
+In 2016 the European SCCS reviewed the use of vitamin A in body care products.
+It concluded that it would not restrict preformed vitamin A in cosmetics because it was unlikely that these products alone would expose consumers to harmful amounts of the vitamin.
+But since retinyl palmitate and related ingredients are not used in European sunscreens, the analysis did not consider additional exposure from these products.
 The committee noted that when added to the significant exposures from food, “any additional source of exposure, including cosmetics products, may exceed this [recommended daily upper limit]” (European SCCS 2016).

 EWG remains concerned about the contribution of retinoids in skin lotions, lip products and sunscreens to the risk of excessive vitamin A exposure.
-Americans have high levels of pre-formed vitamin A in their diets from liver, fish oils, and the intentional fortification of cereals and milk.
-The ingredients added to fortified foods are widely used in cosmetics.
-Retinyl palmitate is added to nearly 80 sunscreens, 36 SPF-rated moisturizers and six lip products.
-Retinyl acetate and retinyl linoleate are in more than 220 personal care products in EWG’s Skin Deep® database, including lotions and lip products.
+Americans have high levels of preformed vitamin A in their diet from liver, fish oils and the intentional fortification of cereals and milk.
+The ingredients added to fortified foods are widely used in cosmetics, including lotions and lip products.

-Seven years after EWG sounded the alarm about retinyl palmitate, the FDA still hasn’t completed follow-up studies that will allow the agency to take a position on the safety of vitamin A and related chemicals in cosmetics and sunscreens.
-Most cosmetics companies have not removed these ingredients from sunscreens and other skin and lip products.
+Nearly a decade after EWG sounded the alarm about retinyl palmitate, the FDA still hasn’t completed follow-up studies that will allow the agency to take a position on the safety of vitamin A and related chemicals in cosmetics and sunscreens.

 EWG recommends that consumers avoid sunscreens and other skin and lip products containing vitamin A, retinyl palmitate, retinol, retinyl acetate, retinyl linoleate and retinoic acid.